First order non-instantaneous corrections in collisional kinetic alignment models: System of non-instantaneously interacting particles

-We rescale equation \eqref{fulleq} in such a way that collisions are short, which requires a large fragmentation rate.
+We are interested in the regime of almost instantaneous collisions, scaling their average duration with $\eps \ll 1$.
+Starting from system \eqref{fulleq} we aim to provide a model, which is formally accurate up to $\mathcal{O}(\eps)$.
+Rescaling equation \eqref{fulleq} in such a way that collisions are short also requires a large fragmentation rate.
 For the discussions to still have a significant effect, we also need strong interaction fields.
-As a consequence we also expect that larger discussion groups become less likely.
-This motivates the rescalings
+As a consequence we expect that larger discussion groups become less likely.
+This motivates

 with $\eps \ll 1$.
 This changes \eqref{fulleq} into

 All these equations have fast dynamics, except for $k=1$, where the $O(1)$-terms vanish and the equation can be divided by $\eps$: \be \partial_t f_1 = \sum_{j =1}^\infty \eps^{j-1}\mu_{1, j}\int_{\R^j}f_{j+1} \, d(v_2, \dots,v_{j+1}) - \sum_{j = 1}^\infty \eps^{j-1}\lambda_{j,1} f_1 \int_{\R^j}f_j^*\, d(v_1^*,\dots,v_j^*) \ee The ensemble of free individuals can gain only from fragmentation and lose only by coagulation.